 University of Pikeville policy prohibits the unlawful use, possession, or distribution of drugs and other controlled substances.
 KYCOM requires students to submit to three drug tests during their enrollment at no cost to the student: a random drug screening during the first semester at KYCOM; prior to the beginning of third-year clinical rotations; and, prior to the beginning of fourth-year clinical rotations.
-Positive findings will be reviewed by the KYCOM Office of Student Affairs, which may refer the student to the KYCOM Dean and/or the Professional Conduct and Ethics (PC&E) Committee.
+Positive findings will be reviewed by the KYCOM Office of Student Affairs and the Office of Clinical Affairs, which may refer the student to the KYCOM Dean and/or the Professional Conduct and Ethics (PC&E) Committee.
 In some cases, further evaluation by external professional consultants may be required.
+Third- and fourth-year students are additionally subject to the drug and alcohol testing policies found in the Clinical Rotations Manual.

-Additional Drug Testing - A student may be directed to complete additional drug testing if the KYCOM Dean, PC&E Committee, and/or the KYCOM Office of Student Affairs determines that there is reasonable suspicion that the student has violated University drug policies.
+Additional Drug Testing - A student may be directed to complete additional drug testing if the KYCOM Dean, PC&E Committee, Office of Clinical Affairs, and/or the KYCOM Office of Student Affairs determines that there is reasonable suspicion that the student has violated University/KYCOM drug policies.
 In these cases, the testing will be done at no cost to the student.
+Third- and fourth-year students are additionally subject to the drug and alcohol testing policies found in the Clinical Rotations Manual.